simulation-based-inference/simulation-based-inference.github.io/_posts/2023-03-03-bayesian-inference-of-a-spectral-graph-model-for-brain-oscillations.md

 ---
-title: Bayesian Inference of a Spectral Graph Model for Brain Oscillations
+title: "Bayesian Inference of a Spectral Graph Model for Brain Oscillations"
 categories:
   - paper
 tags: